Eptwalabha/ept-ecs/README.md

 # IMPORTANT NOTE:
 ## This is a work in progress!
-This means:
-- All functionalities are there, but this library isn't optimized yet.
+All major features are there, but this library isn't optimized yet.
-- While ok, the test coverage (currently around 80%+) isn't the 100% that it should be.
-Don't worry, I'm on it.
-That said, this lib is working fine as it is.

 # ECS
 ## Entity-component-system